EnzoUbaldoPetrocco/ProjectsList/README.md

-# ProjectsList
+# Projects and Activities
-This repository is linked to my CV and lists most of the projects I participated to.
+This repository is linked to my CV and lists most of the projects and activities I participated to.

 ## Projects